Wine to Taiwan

 - Wood box, then a lay down paper case, lastly stand up paper case.

-Importers from Taiwan may visit wine shows in the region, to source wines.
+Importers from Taiwan may visit wine shows throughout the region to source wines.

-Vine Expo Asia which is held in Hong Kong annually, normally in May.
+Vinexpo Asia, held in Hong Kong annually, usually takes place in May.
 Most Taiwanese importers attend this event for an opportunity to look for new wine brands and to discuss future orders with their suppliers from various countries.

 The Hong Kong International Wine and Spirit Fair, is an annual wine event normally held in November.
 This event is less attractive to Taiwanese importers, with minimal attendance from Taiwanese wine industry representatives.